Equity of Opportunity

 - Improvements on the National Assessment of Educational Progress, or the Nation's Report Card, have been led by high-minority, high-poverty places, including Tennessee and Washington, D.C.
 Cities, with higher than average proportions of minority and low-income students, have outpaced the rest of the country in educational improvement.

-- The national high school graduation rate is at its highest point in 30 years.
-This trend is, in large part, due to increases in graduation rates for African-American students (up 5 points since 2007-2008) and Hispanic students (up 8 points).
+- The national high school graduation rate is at its highest point ever80 percent.
+This trend is, in part, due to increases in graduation rates for African-American students (up 7 points since 2007-2008) and Hispanic students (up 12 points).

 - College attendance by minorities has jumped sharply.
 Today, 38 percent of African-American students are attending college, compared to 30 percent in 2000; 32 percent of Hispanic students are attending college now, compared to 22 percent in 2000.